ExaWorks/job-api-spec/specification.md

 job_1.wait()
 ```

-#### Submit a job, wait for queued event, cancel then, and then wait for the final event
+#### Submit a Job, Wait for Queued Event, Cancel, and Then Wait for the Final Event

 ```python
 import psij